Call For Proposals

-2017 Faculty Research Competition
+2018 Faculty Research Competition

-Proposal Deadline: March 17, 2017 @ 11:59 PM
+Proposal Deadline: March 9, 2018 @ 11:59 PM

 AREAS OF INTEREST AND NASA LINKS: Proposed research projects must be in an area that is strongly aligned with a new or continuing NASA research priority or technology need, and the proposal packet must make an explicit connection with NASA.
-The proposal should also detail plans for establishing or strengthening links with NASA researchers.
-If contact has been established with colleagues at a NASA Center or Mission Directorate, a letter or email of support for the project from a NASA contact will significantly strengthen the case for funding.
+The proposal should also detail plans for establishing and/or strengthening links with NASA researchers.
+If contact has been established with colleagues at a NASA Center or Mission Directorate, a letter or email of support for the project from a NASA contact will significantly strenghten the case for funding.
 For Small-Scale Grants, a significant degree of NASA contact, including a NASA visit, is expected and should be fully detailed in the proposal package.

 research project in an area aligned with a new or continuing NASA research priority.

 1 Note that the availability and number of these awards are subject to annual NASA funding allocations.